Barracuda (Marvel Comics): Miniseries

-Barracuda has set a complex scheme into motion in order to obtain the money he needs to get revenge on the Punisher.
-He announces to Luna's inner-circle that he intends to kill the dictator and put Wanda in his place, kill Angelone and put Oswald in his place, restart the cocaine trade between the two factions and get an American reconstruction firm (represented by an accountant he knew in prison) to start up work in Santa Morricone.
-One of the circle reveals this plan to Luna and he invites Barracuda and Fifty on a helicopter trip to the local volcano, planning to kill them; Barracuda salvages the situation by getting Fifty to show off his penis, causing the dictator to leap out of the helicopter to his doom.
+An undetermined amount of time later, Barracuda is approached by Chris Angelone, an Italian Mafia boss, to kill his rival Leopoldo Luna, leader of Santa Morricone.
+Barracuda announces to Luna's inner circle that he intends to kill Luna and Angelone, restart the cocaine trade between the two factions, and start up work in Santa Morricone.
+One of the circle reveals this plan to Luna and he invites Barracuda and Fifty on a helicopter trip to a volcano, planning to kill them.
+Barracuda convinces his friend Fifty to expose his penis, causing Luna to leap out of the helicopter to his death.
+Angelone, angry at being betrayed and humiliated, sways part of Santa Morricone's army to his side, only to be killed by his son Oswald.